Author has written 8 stories for Sailor Moon, Mulan, and Full Metal Panic.

-Mushu = Detective Murphy Tsui, married to Mulan's sister
+Mushu = Detective Murphy Tsui, married to Mulan's older sister

 Cricket = Christine "Cricket" Tsui, Murphy and Liqin's eldest daughter

-Cricket's Siblings = Zen Tsui, Ruby Tsui, Sean Tsui
+Cricket's younger Siblings = Zen Tsui, Ruby Tsui, Sean Tsui

-Khan = Khan Jun, one of Fa Mulan's former loves
+Khan = Khan Jun, one of Fa Mulan's former lovers

 Shan Yu's Falcon = Lie Ying/Ito Toriko, Li Shang's fiancée